 We may also collect your data if you provide this information on Saxion websites for the purposes of staying abreast of various activities at the university.

 Saxion also collects personal data in relation to scientific research.
 This concerns data on research participants.
 This is also done in accordance with the law and applicable codes of conduct.

-If you do not agree with how your complaint was handled by the Saxion FG, you can submit a complaint directly to the Dutch Data Protection Authority.
+If you are not satisfied on how your complaint was handled by the Saxion DPO, you can submit a complaint directly to the Dutch Data Protection Authority.
 The Dutch Data Protection Authority will handle the complaint or request and come to a decision about it.

 For questions about your privacy or privacy in general at Saxion, you can write to email@example.com.
 A member of our privacy team will be happy to get in touch with you.